signalfx/gdi-specification/specification/configuration.md

 set to W3C and OTLP.
 Installing all of these dependencies by default may result in a large package, but makes it easy for users to switch settings via configuration.
-An advanced installation process can be provided where the user chooses which components to install limiting the configuration options.
+An advanced installation process can be provided where the user chooses what to install limiting the configuration options.

 ## Environment variables